arifgit12/batch-demo-app/README.md

 8. If a running process is stopped, then also it will move the current file executing
 9. Disable Scheduler: http://localhost:8080/scheduler/disable
 10. Enable Scheduler: http://localhost:8080/scheduler/enable
 11. If the scheduler is disabled,  Start Jobs will execute only on the job
+12. todo